If you've seen the "$19 device cuts gas use 70%" ads, you know how scammy this category is.

 INDEPENDENT DATA • UNBEATABLE VALUE

-Claims of 50%+ fuel savings: Physically implausible for a non-invasive device.
+Promises of 50%+ fuel savings: Physically implausible for a non-invasive device.
 Any plug-in device that isn't reprogramming the ECU directly cannot exceed roughly 50% in real-world driving.
 Anything higher is fabricated.

 Brand-new review accounts spiking together: The 'I bought this 6 days ago and saved $400' pattern.
 Real product launches don't generate thousands of detailed reviews in week one.